ansango/directus-instance-dev/README.md

 ## Features

 - Automatically installs the latest version of Directus
+- Actually Directus only supports Node.js 18.x, so the script checks if you have the correct version installed
 - Sets up a SQLite database
 - Configures environment variables
 - Creates an admin user